teambit/docs/docs/tutorials/bit-vue-tutorial.md

 npx @vue/cli create my-new-vue
 ```

-If you already have the vue-cli installed globally you can run:
+If you already have vue-cli installed globally you can run:

 ```bash
 vue create my-new-vue
 ```

-Make sure you are using babel and es6, since the
+Make sure you are using babel and es6.

 In your terminal, switch to the `my-new-app` directory.